casper-network/casper-node/resources/charlie/README.md

-# Charlie TestNet Setup
+# Casper Node Setup

-The purpose of this document is to guide configuring a system with the new Rust node for Charlie TestNet.
+The purpose of this document is to guide configuring a system with the new Rust node to operate within a network.

 ## Software Install